quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part23_Semi-gradient_M.md

 #### Importance Sampling Ratio Calculation

 Background context explaining the importance of the importance sampling ratio in off-policy learning methods.
-In this example, the importance sampling ratio is crucial to understanding why the parameter \( w \) diverges.
+In this example, the importance sampling ratio is crucial to understanding why the parameter $w$ diverges.

 Given that there is only one action available from the first state, the probability of taking this action under both the target and behavior policies is 1.
-Thus, the importance sampling ratio \( \rho_t = 1 \).
+Thus, the importance sampling ratio $\rho_t = 1$.

 :p What is the importance of the importance sampling ratio in off-policy learning?
 ??x
 The importance sampling ratio is critical because it adjusts the weight given to transitions based on how well they align with the target policy compared to the behavior policy.
-In this case, since both policies are equivalent (the action probability is 1), the importance sampling ratio \( \rho_t = 1 \).
+In this case, since both policies are equivalent (the action probability is 1), the importance sampling ratio $\rho_t = 1$.

-This simplifies the off-policy update rule and highlights that the parameter \( w \) will be updated based on a direct gradient.
+This simplifies the off-policy update rule and highlights that the parameter $w$ will be updated based on a direct gradient.

 ```java
 // Pseudocode for importance sampling adjustment